onyx-platform/onyx/doc/user-guide/subscription.md

 ### Subscribing to the Log

 The following is a complete example to pretty print all events as they are written to the log.
 You need to provide the ZooKeeper address, Onyx ID, and shared job scheduler in the peer config.
+The subscriber will automatically track recover from sequentially reading errors in the case that a garbage collection is triggered, deleting log entries in its path.

 ```clojure
 (def peer-config